Welcome to the first Natural Grower Newsletter – April 2020

 Tune in for discussions with some very special guests, including wildlife expert Chris Packham, beauty pioneer Liz Earle, and TV gardener Mark Lane.

 SHOP!
 Natural Grower Gardening Aprons and Tea-Towels are now available to pre-order.
-You can see Michael from the Plant Based Podcast modelling the flower power print full-length apron in organic cotton in our shop online.
+You can see the flower power print full-length apron in organic cotton in our shop online.
 There are different sizes and patterns to choose from with prices starting at £10 for a tea-towel and £26 for a half-length apron.
 Check out our shop online here to get yours.

 Our Soil Conditioner is also now available in two new sizes.
 A 1 litre pouch that’s perfect for pots and baskets priced at £4.99 and a 50 litre bag that’s great for larger plots and gardens at £23.99.
 Both are full of plant based goodness guaranteed to get your flowers and vegetable patches going again after the long winter.